biolink/biolinkml/README.md

 [A Github action] is set up to automatically release the Pypi package.
 When it is ready for a new release, create a [Github release](https://github.com/biolink/biolinkml/releases).
-The version should be in the vX.X.X format following [the smantic versioning specification](https://semver.org/).
+The version should be in the vX.X.X format following [the semantic versioning specification](https://semver.org/).

 After the release is created, the GitHub action will be triggered to publish to Pypi.
 The release version will be used to create the Pypi package.